Louis Auguste Le Tonnelier de Breteuil: Varennes

-In coordination with Marie Antoinette's favourite, the Swedish count Axel von Fersen, Breteuil organised the royal family's escape from Paris in 1791, garnering support from King Gustavus III of Sweden.
+In coordination with Marie Antoinette's favourite, the Swedish count Axel von Fersen, Breteuil organised the royal family's escape from Paris in 1791, garnering support from King Gustav III of Sweden.
 The attempt almost succeeded, but was foiled at the last minute by Jean-Baptiste Drouet, the Republican son of a local postmaster.
-It was also Breteuil who negotiated with the monarchies of Europe to persuade them to fight the French Revolution.
+It was also Breteuil who negotiated with the monarchies of Europe to persuade them to fight the French Revolution and, later, attempted to organize economic warfare against the French Republic.
 After the failure of the flight to Varennes, Breteuil received instructions from Louis XVI, designed to restore amicable relations with the princes.
-His distrust of the king's brothers and his defence of Louis XVI's prerogative were to some extent justified, but his intransigent attitude towards these princes emphasized the dissensions of the royal family in the eyes of foreign sovereigns, who looked on the comte de Provence as the natural representative of his brother and found a pretext for non-interference on Louis's behalf in the contradictory statements of the negotiators.
+His distrust of the king's brothers and his defense of Louis XVI's prerogative were to some extent justified, but his intransigent attitude towards these princes emphasized the dissensions of the royal family in the eyes of foreign sovereigns, who looked on the comte de Provence as the natural representative of his brother and found a pretext for non-interference on Louis's behalf in the contradictory statements of the negotiators.

 His attempts were ultimately in vain.
 The Bourbon monarchy in France was overthrown in 1792, followed by massacres of many Royalists in Paris.
 In January 1793, Louis XVI was executed.
 In October, Marie Antoinette met a similar fate.
 In 1795, their son, Louis XVII died in prison.